avamsykiran/Angular15_9to11_05Feb24_04Mar24/README.md

         Angular Material offers a vide range of components and to use them, we need to import the respective sub-modules from '@angular/material/sub0module-name' and use te control.

+    Angular Flex-Layout

+        npm i @angular/flex-layout

+        import 'FlexLayoutModule' from @angular/flex-layout'

+    Angular HttpInterceptors

+        An HttpInterceptor is like a channel through which all reqeusts and resposnes will flow.
+                      interceptor1       interceptor2
+        httpClient ----> [ REQ ] -------> [ REQ ] ------->  restApi

+        ng g interceptor InterceptorName --skip-tests

+        and configure this in the root-module providers.